aritang/aritang.github.io/content/posts/an_america_at_paris.md

 ### The Gershwin Problem

 This flexibility makes **Gershwin’s** music both magical and… hard to track.
-One Gershwin tune gets published, suddently hundreds of adaptations kissing up: big band versions, symphonic orchestrations, Broadway revivals, Hollywood musicals, ballets, and jazz improvisations.
+One Gershwin tune gets published, suddently hundreds of adaptations kissing up: big band versions, symphonic orchestrations, Broadway revivals, Hollywood musicals, ballets, and jazz improvisations, pop music, etc. Apple Music Classical Catalogue won't even bother to try indexing the god-knows-how-many versions of Fascinating Rhythm/I Got Rhythm.

 Take ***An American in Paris***, for example.
 George Gershwin composed his symphonic tone poem *An American in Paris* in **1928**, inspired by his strolls through Paris and the city’s vibrant street sounds.
 It premiered on **December 13, 1928**, at Carnegie Hall, conducted by Walter Damrosch.